Skip to main content

 ignoreInferredTypes

-This option allows you to ignore parameters which don't explicitly specify a type.
 This may be desirable in cases where an external dependency specifies a callback with mutable parameters, and manually annotating the callback's parameters is undesirable.

 Examples of code for this rule with {ignoreInferredTypes: true}: